AltaPay/plugin-wordpress/readme.txt

 * Fix - error log spammed with error messages due to the wrong autoloader implementation

 = 1.9.0 =
-* SDK rebranding from Altapay to Valitor
+* SDK rebranding from AltaPay to Valitor
 * Added support for WooCommerce 3.6.3 and WordPress 5.2.0

 = 1.8.0 =